 Applicants with the most competitive academic preparation are invited for a personal interview.

-For applicants with an overall GPAof less than 3.0 but with substantive course work (minimum of 14 credits) that is directly applicable to the study of health informatics, applications will be evaluated by faculty and considered for conditional admission based on the GPA of this course work.
+For applicants with an overall GPA of less than 3.0 but substantive coursework (minimum of 14 credits) that is directly applicable to the study of health informatics, applications will be evaluated by faculty and considered for conditional admission based on the GPA of this coursework.